wangyang325/MasterCardAssignment/README.md

       ### Key issue:

         When the cvs file is huge, a part of data may be updated failed.
-How to keep the consistency is a problem.
+How to keep consistency is a problem.

       ### Solution:

         Use the transaction to manage the updating.

-        Use the batchUpdate to improve the efficency.
+        Use the batchUpdate to improve the efficiency.
 (Not implement)

       ### Function implementation: